wiesenthal/hi-mil.es/content/blog/intelligence-is-good.md

 I am not saying that the future is all peaches and cream.

-There have already been harm done by AI (see the [$25M stolen by deepfaking a CFO](https://www.cnn.com/2024/02/04/asia/deepfake-cfo-scam-hong-kong-intl-hnk), among other scams), though in general the technology has shown astounding economic upside.
+Already, AI has caused harm to humans (see the [$25M stolen by deepfaking a CFO](https://www.cnn.com/2024/02/04/asia/deepfake-cfo-scam-hong-kong-intl-hnk), among other scams), though in general the technology has shown astounding economic upside.

 As the technology progresses  (due to problems like [malicious use](https://www.lesswrong.com/posts/MtDmnSpPHDvLr7CdM/catastrophic-risks-from-ai-2-malicious-use) and [mesa-optimization](https://arxiv.org/abs/1906.01820)), it's likely that there will be tragedies that harm to human lives that partially or fully involve AI.
 No doubt, any early upstarts for world domination will be curbed by various protective organizations.
 World domination is a very hard thing.
 It will be more difficult as AI is deployed in defense, as well as offense.
 Defensive competition combined with economic competition, there will be a flourishing variety of AI.
 This competition produces a trend of a diversity of exponentially smarter AI systems, which we already see playing out.
 By no means do "the ends justify the means" - if there were a realistic way to prevent tragedies of human harm, I would hope we execute it!
 However, we are in luck by this trend, because it means that we are moving in the right direction: increased intelligence.